 CiviCRM includes features found in most types of CRM on the market, such as email marketing, business app integrations, and reporting tools.
 However, it also features a donation tracker and tools for running events, case management tools to track sequential or one-off interactions with members and donors, and advocacy campaigns features that allow organizations to create outreach material and then track engagement to identify future opportunities.

 How do open source & proprietary software differ?

 With open source software, the source code used to change the software is freely available online and shareable.
 The source code can then be modified by programmers.
 Proprietary software is developed by a person or company (e.g., CRM vendor) that exclusively controls and maintains it.
 For this reason, open source is much more flexible and customizable.

 What is an on-premise CRM solution?

-Also referred to as on-site, on-premise means a company hosts the CRM software on their own server, versus a cloud (online) CRM where the vendor hosts the software.
+Also referred to as on-site, on-premise means a company hosts CRM software on their own server versus in the cloud (online, where the vendor hosts the software).
 This solution provides complete control over the company’s data and is more customizable than cloud CRMs.

 Open source CRMs are a great choice for businesses that want a low-cost or free solution that’s completely customizable.
 It’s also a good solution for companies that prefer to host a CRM on their own server for optimal control over the data it contains.
 Open source CRMs can require a bit more technical setup in the beginning, but once it’s up and running, it works the same as its costlier proprietary counterparts.